openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

         '${' expression '}'
         ;

-An *embedded expression* is an expression specified inside a dollar sign '$' and curly braces.
+An *embedded expression* is an expression specified inside the *dollar sign* '$' and curly braces.
 The type of a string interpolation expression is *string* (see :ref:`String Type`).

-When evaluating a *string interpolation expression*,  the result of each embedded expression substitutes such embedded expression.
-An embedded expression must be of the string type; otherwise, the implicit conversion to *string* takes place in the same way as with the string concatenation operator (see :ref:`String Concatenation`).
+When evaluating a *string interpolation expression*,  the result of each embedded expression substitutes that embedded expression.
+An embedded expression must be of type *string*; otherwise, the implicit conversion to *string* takes place in the same way as with the string concatenation operator (see :ref:`String Concatenation`).